Mary Ann Hayward: Early life

-Career
+Amateur career

 While living in Ontario, Hayward was the only Quebec native competing for the 1983 Ontario Women's Amateur Championship and the second Quebec golfer to ever win the title.
 She was ranked as a professional golfer for two seasons until being reinstated as an amateur in 1986.

 In September 1992, Hayward was selected to represent Canada at the world amateur golf championship.
 However, after a lawsuit from Lorie Kane contesting the choosing process, she was left off the team.
 However, the morning the event started, another golfer withdrew due to a severe migraine headache, and Hayward was announced as her replacement.

 She returned to Quebec in 1989 where she got married and regained her amateur status.
-As an amateur, she became the first in eight years to play all four rounds of the du Maurier Ltd. Classic.
+As an amateur, she became the first in eight years to play all four rounds of the major championship the 1995 du Maurier Ltd. Classic.

 Hayward remained in Quebec for six years, from 1989 to 1995, before returning to Ontario.
 Prior to her move, she had won five provincial amateur titles and two national amateur championships.
 In 1997, Hayward recorded 3-under-par 69 at Sorel-Tracy for a 36-hole total of 142, to earn an exemption into the LPGA du Maurier Classic.
 Two years later, she returned to Quebec temporarily to win the Quebec Ladies Amateur Championship for the sixth time.

 In 2005, Hayward became the first golfer born outside the United States to win the United States Mid-Amateur Championship, and just the sixth Canadian to win an event run by the United States Golf Association.
 Over her amateur career, Hayward won the Women's Provincial Amateur Championship six times and won the Women's Provincial Mid-Amateur Championship in 2005, 2008, and 2010.
 She also established a provincial record by winning the Mid-Amateur Championship twelve times and being a member of Ontario's Interprovincial Team nine times.

 In September 2015, Hayward carded four birdies and four bogeys to become a United States Senior Women's Mid-Am Medalist at the 2015 U.S. Senior Women's Amateur Championship.
 This marked the second time she had been the stroke-play medalist at a USGA championship.
 Later that year, Hayward officially announced her retirement from the Golf Association of Ontario.
 Following her retirement, she competed and won the 2017 Women's North and South Senior Championship.